25 Jan 2018

 Minimalism as Less Elements

-A Minimalist Photograph of a Towel Drying On A Clothesline In India on a Yellow Wall.
+Minimalist Photography: A Photograph of a Towel Drying On A Clothesline In India on a Yellow Wall.

 Photo By © Prakash Ghai